 If a motor fuel distributor’s average monthly liability is $20,000 or more, quarter-monthly payments must be made.
 Payments are due the 7th, 15th, 22nd, and last day of the month.
 Because the statutory threshold for mandated electronic funds transfer (EFT) program participation is $200,000 annual liability, most taxpayers will remit their quarter-monthly payments by EFT.
 Taxpayers who mail their quarter-monthly remittances to the department must complete Form PST-3, Prepaid Sales Tax on Motor Fuel.

-As you can see, Sales Tax issues are complex and there are countless government requirements for businesses to meet if they are to remain in good standing with the taxing authority.
+As you can see, sales tax issues are complex and there are countless government requirements for businesses to meet if they are to remain in good standing with the taxing authority.
 If you find your business in sales tax trouble, please contact us immediately.
-Our lead sales tax attorney, Andrew Gordon, can be reached on his direct line at 312-608-2772.

 Recommended for you

 How Long to Keep Tax Records (and What to Keep)

 Anyone can be the target of an IRS audit.
 These tips will make the process run much more…

 Offer in Compromise Requirements: Do You Qualify for Tax Debt Reduction?